 3. The Resolution: Leave the House Alone

-It’s easy to turn mama kangaroo and keep that little one attached to you 24/7.
+It’s easy to turn into a mama kangaroo and keep that little one attached to you 24/7.
 But absence can only make your mother’s heart grow fonder—and give you a chance to feel like a human again, even if it’s only for a couple of hours.
-One night a month, plan to slip on something pretty, meet up with friends or your partner, and linger over dinner and drinks.
+One night a month (or whatever schedule works for your life), plan to slip on something pretty, head out with your partner or friends, and linger over dinner and drinks.

 How to Make It Happen: Book a sitter for a standing Saturday night once a month for the rest of the year.
+Or take turns with your partner so you can each go out with friends.
 Scheduling in advance will help you stick to your resolution, especially on those nights when you feel like crawling into your pajamas and collapsing onto the couch.
-(Don’t worry: You can do that all the other days of the month.)
+(Don’t worry: You can do that all the other nights of the month.)

 4. The Resolution: Shower Every Day